soofstad/react-oauth2-pkce/README.md

 ### The page randomly refreshes in the middle of a session

 This will happen if you haven't provided a callback-function for the `onRefreshTokenExpire` config parameter, and the refresh token expires.
-You probably want to implement some kind of "alert/message/banner", saying that the session has expired and that the user needs to login again.
+You probably want to implement some kind of "alert/message/banner", saying that the session has expired and that the user needs to log in again.
-Either by refreshing the page, or clicking a "Login-button".
+Either by refreshing the page, or clicking a "Log in" button.

 ## Develop